marcoamaral20/nodejs-react-csv-management/README.md

 ## Accessing the Deployed Application

-The frontend of this application has been deployed and is accessible at the following URL:
+The frontend of this application has been deployed in https://vercel.com/ and is accessible at the following URL:

 [Shaw and Partners Test Frontend](https://shawandpartners-test-frontend.vercel.app/)